2026 Liberty Bowl

-The 2026 Liberty Bowl is a college football bowl game that is scheduled to be played on January 2, 2026, at Simmons Bank Liberty Stadium located in Memphis, Tennessee.
-The 67th annual Liberty Bowl game will feature teams from the Big 12 Conference and the Southeastern Conference.
-The game is scheduled to begin at 3:30 p.m.
-CST and will air on ESPN.
-The Liberty Bowl will be one of the 2025–26 bowl games that will be concluding the 2025 FBS football season.
-The bowl game will be sponsored by automotive retailer AutoZone, and the game will officially known as the AutoZone Liberty Bowl.
+The 2026 Liberty Bowl was a college football bowl game played on January 2, 2026, at Simmons Bank Liberty Stadium located in Memphis, Tennessee.
+The 67th annual Liberty Bowl game began at approximately 3:30 p.m.
+CST and aired on ESPN.
+It was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by automotive parts and accessories retailer AutoZone and was officially known as the AutoZone Liberty Bowl.